NoviceLive/unish/readme.rst

 Hopefully it will come true in ten years. :)

-Current State: Public Testing With Primitive Features.
+Current State: Primitive Features.

 Features
 --------

+- Smart Commands

 - Logging Layer

 - Builtin Help Layer

-  Created by a previous Bash user who missed that handy ``help`` builtin.
+  Created by a previous Bash user who missed that handy ``help`` builtin and appreciated the fantastic ``run-help`` in Zsh world.

 - Documentation generator (Ongoing)

-  Will be built by someone who denounced documentation with no code.
+  I hate documentation that isn't generated from code.

+  Known exceptions: readme, changelog as well as commit messages.

 - Plugin Layer (Planned)